 - Pass Background Check

-- Attend SFCC full-time for four semesters (fall and spring) and complete the Engineering Machining Technologies certificate (41 credits) and 21 additional credits of general education courses for a total of 62 credit hours with a 3.0 GPA as determined by SFCC academic process.
+- Attend SFCC full-time for four semesters (fall and spring) and complete the Associate of Applied Science in Engineering Machining Technologies (62 credits) with a 3.0 GPA as determined by SFCC academic process.

 - If offered a conversion to full-time employment by Los Alamos National Laboratory after successfully completing the program, commit to LANL employment for no less than 3 years.
 Failure to fulfill this commitment may result in the repayment of tuition and fees.

 Read the detailed program information and application checklist, fill out the application, and submit with all required documents by email to email@example.com or by mail to Erin Lopez-Trask, Santa Fe Community College, 6401 Richards Avenue, Santa Fe, NM 87508.
 Applications are due Friday, June 12, 2020.
 Additional applications may be considered after this date if space is available.